Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-Passing the CPA exam is not an easy feat.
-It is one of the lengthiest and most grueling professional exams on the planet, and you will almost assuredly need a review course to help you prep.
-But with so many courses to choose from, all with varying content and features, how to do know which one is best for you?
+Passing the CPA exam is not easy.
+With its four separate tests, it is one of the lengthiest and most grueling professional exams on the planet, and you will almost certainly need a review course to help you prep.
+But with so many courses to choose from, how to do know which one is best for you?
 Our team of test prep experts has taken and reviewed just about every CPA review course available on the market and rated the best ones here, so you can make an informed decision on which is right for you.

 Video Guide: The Best CPA Prep Courses

 In the video above, John from the Test Prep Insight team (who is a CPA and has a master’s degree in accountancy) walks you through his picks for the best CPA review courses on the market.
 For more detail regarding any of the courses he covers, be sure to keep reading.

 There is good reason why the Big 4 and countless other accounting organizations trust Becker to ready their professionals for the CPA exam.
 The Becker course curriculum and practice work are truly unrivaled when it comes to quality.